CommandPost/RenameAvidMXFFiles/README.md

 This script will recursively search through the specified directory and rename all MXF files based on their package name.

-> **TIP:** You can right-click on files in Finder with the OPTION key held down to copy a file or folders pathname.
+**PRO TIP:** You can right-click on files in Finder with the OPTION key held down to copy a file or folders pathname.

 ---

-## Building Manually
+## Manual Installation

 If you don't want to download a pre-compiled executable, you can trigger the Python Script directly.